 Hemp tea is easy to make.
 All you need is to boil water, dried hemp leaves or flower buds, and any flavorings or sweeteners you like to use in your tea.

 Hemp tea - what matters

 Hemp tea is a beverage made by steeping dried hemp leaves or flower buds in boiling water, similar to other herbal teas.
 Hemp tea is naturally caffeine-free and is rich in beneficial non-psychoactive cannabinoids such as CBD.
-The possible amount of THC in hemp tea is certainly within the recommended limit, so it won't make you feel high, and moderate consumption of hemp tea is unlikely to show a positive drug test result.
+The amount of THC that can be found in hemp tea is certainly within the stated limit, so it will not make you feel intoxicated, and moderate consumption of hemp tea is unlikely to show a positive drug test result.